SKTeamLab/P4ward/README.md

 > [!TIP]
 > If you require assistance or have any questions about using P4ward, I am happy to help!
 Please simply open an issue [here](LINK).

+Copyright (C) 2024 Paula Jofily de Lima Rangel.
+This project is licensed under the GNU General Public License version 3 (GPLv3).
+See the LICENSE file for more details.

 ## Third party attributions and licenses

-- This project, P4ward, includes [MEGADOCK](https://github.com/akiyamalab/MEGADOCK), which is licensed under the [Attribution-NonCommercial 4.0 International (CC BY-NC 4.0)](https://github.com/akiyamalab/MEGADOCK?tab=License-1-ov-file).
-If you use P4ward, you must comply with its non-commercial restriction.
+- This project, P4ward, depends on [MEGADOCK](https://github.com/akiyamalab/MEGADOCK), which is licensed under the [Attribution-NonCommercial 4.0 International (CC BY-NC 4.0)](https://github.com/akiyamalab/MEGADOCK?tab=License-1-ov-file).
+If you use MEGADOCK, you must comply with its non-commercial restriction.
-- This project includes [Open-Source PyMOL](https://github.com/schrodinger/pymol-open-source), which is copyrighted by Schrödinger, LLC, and is made available under its open-source license.
+- This project, P4ward, depends on [Open-Source PyMOL](https://github.com/schrodinger/pymol-open-source), which is copyrighted by Schrödinger, LLC, and is made available under its open-source license.
 For details, see the [Open-Source PyMOL Copyright Notice](https://github.com/schrodinger/pymol-open-source?tab=License-1-ov-file).
-- This project includes packages licensed under [GPL](https://www.gnu.org/licenses/gpl-3.0.en.html#license-text).
-As such, this project's code is made completely available [here](LINK TO GITHUB).
 - See `dockerfiles/conda_requirements.txt` for complete package attributions.
-- No changes were made to the source code of any of P4ward's dependencies.
+- This repository does not redistribute any of P4ward's dependencies.
+- The Docker image provided contains third-party software ([MEGADOCK](https://github.com/akiyamalab/MEGADOCK)) licensed under [CC BY-NC 4.0](https://github.com/akiyamalab/MEGADOCK?tab=License-1-ov-file).
+Users must comply with the licensing terms of MEGADOCK, which prohibits commercial use.